JeevansSP/genshield-client/README.md

 cat path/to/mitm-proxy-ca-cert.pem >> env/lib/python3.12/site-packages/certifi/cacert.pem
 ```

 Optionally, append it to the global certifi package by locating `cacert.pem` and performing a similar operation.
+If you face any challenges setting this up, contact

 ### Starting the App